LinaKolevska/guilds_303121/README.md

 ## **<h4 align="center"> ★ 10) Our Expert Cut: How Can We Optimize Guild Prediction? 🎯 ★ </h4>**

 ### We’ve trekked through our long, vast journey, and we reach our final interval of destinations.
-In this section, we aim to understand the underlying significances, associations, and trends that a surface-level exploration fails to capture. #### We go beyond our Royal Contract, and delve even deeper into the *UNKNOWN*...
+In this section, we aim to understand the underlying significances, associations, and trends that a surface-level exploration fails to capture.
+#### We go beyond our Royal Contract, and delve even deeper into the *UNKNOWN*...
 * We begin by targeting our top contending classifiers to revisit our explorations, and understand the intricate relationships between all of our Scholars’ features and characteristics so that we can better improve prediction for the Kingdom!

 * ### 1) FEATURE IMPORTANCE: How can it help our Scholars Succeed?
 With our Feature Importance Identification, we designed this function of deepening to extract and conceptualize the score of importance for each Scholar feature.
 Our plots sort the features by importance, returns this DataFrame, and extracts this importance to be mapped.
 We decided that identifying the Top 10 most important features was a paramount strategy to assist in the final most serious and accurate predictions.
 We fit the Random Forest Classifier with our top-picked hyperparameters and retrieved the feature importance scores.
 By forming a dataframe cataloging the feature names with their importance scores, we sorted them in descending order, with the most important ones prevailing on top.
 We proceed to plot them in a horizontal bar chart and can this simply and spatially understand the ranges of importance, just within this Top 10 exposition.
+<img width="1021" alt="Screenshot 2024-12-04 at 00 04 48" src="https://github.com/user-attachments/assets/95011c36-e87b-47f4-aaea-8c3f8ee7bfbb">

 * **Our Observations**:
 	* `Fae Dust Reserve` is our most influential feature, by far.
 This is then followed by `Mystic Energy Level`, and `Mystical Index`.
 These are features that are closely related to a metric of magic, a trait that seems to be heavily deterministic for predicting Guild classes.
 One can assume that a certain amount of mystical powers/abilities are strong indicators of “legacy” for entering a certain guild.
 This presence leads us to assume that this mystical set of traits could transcend possible discrepancies in perfect stamina, health, or physical capabilities, as magical consistency acts potentially as a function of mystical “nepotism”, so to speak.
-Let’s break down these importances:
+Let’s break down these importances
-<img width="1021" alt="Screenshot 2024-12-04 at 00 04 48" src="https://github.com/user-attachments/assets/95011c36-e87b-47f4-aaea-8c3f8ee7bfbb">

-## **<h5 align="center"> You have entered the Black Market </h5>**
+## <h5 align="center" style="color:red;">You have entered the Black Market</h5>

 ### **Welcome to our Inside Scoop: *Scholar Counseling Services***
 * **CAUTION: THIS IS NOT KINGDOM-CERTIFIED; USE AT YOUR OWN RISK!**